nbogie/cyf-react-challenges/challenge-quiz/README.md

 const api = `https://opentdb.com/api.php?amount=1&difficulty=easy&encode=url3986`;
 ```

 Fetch data from here 👆👆👆.
 This is the Open Trivia Database, they have thousands of questions.
 The documentation for this api is [here](https://opentdb.com/api_config.php).
+Fetching from the url above will return one single question (inside an array).

 ### Encoding